-KCSIE 2022 recommends where ever possible that a multi-agency meeting is convened with the parents to ensure the best interests of the child are being met.
+KCSIE 2023 recommends where ever possible that a multi-agency meeting is convened with the parents to ensure the best interests of the child are being met.
 Each school DSL/DDSL will always alert the Local Authority where there are concerns regarding the safety and welfare of the child in question and/or there is an allocated social worker.
+Where a child has an Education, Health and Care plan local authorities will review the plan, working closely with parents and carers.
 Further details are in CELT Attendance policy.